adarshvarma15/Exercise2_code/README.md

 4. Difficuilt Part:
   1. Very Big data, was difficuit to handle
   2. Couldn't Complete the other two points mentioned in the document
+  3. Tired using ArcGIS Api also, but it was not able to read the latitude longitude of the data